casper-network/docs/source/docs/casper/users/ledger/ledger-live.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Managing Casper Accounts using Ledger and Ledger Live
+# Using Ledger and Ledger Live

 This guide will help you connect accounts from the Ledger device to the [Ledger Live](https://www.ledger.com/ledger-live) application to send and receive CSPR tokens.